qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/forusers/commercial_support.rst

 ----

-.. |linfin| image:: /static/site/about/images/linfin.jpg
+.. |kartoza| image:: /static/site/about/images/kartoza.png
    :width: 200 px

-|linfin| `Linfiniti Consulting <http://linfiniti.com/>`_ (based in Swellendam,
+|kartoza| `Kartoza (Pty) Ltd. <http://kartoza.com>`_ (with offices in Swellendam and Paarl
-South Africa), we provide commercial support and training for QGIS and GRASS.
+in the Western Cape Provice of South Africa).
+We provide commercial support and training for QGIS Desktop and Server and carry out feature development for QGIS on a contract basis.
+We also develop plugins in Python and C++ for QGIS. **Note:** Kartoza was formerly known as Linfiniti Consulting.

 ----